 - To encourage the preservation of historical buildings, structures and sites in the Seward area.

 Resurrection Bay Historical Society typically meets the fourth Thursday of the month in the Community Room of Seward Community Library Museum at 239 Sixth Avenue.
-This month's meeting that will follow the "Fourth Thursdays: Our History" program on March 28 beginning at 7 pm when Harold Faust and Dano Michaud give a presentation that explains how and why mountains in the Seward area got their names.
+The next meeting will follow the "Fourth Thursdays: Our History" program on April 25 beginning at 7 pm when Harold Faust and Dano Michaud give a presentation that explains how and why mountains in the Seward area got their names.
 For more details, click on WHAT'S NEW on the top menu bar.
 To become a member of RBHS, complete a membership form and mail it to RBHS, PO Box 55, Seward, AK 99664.

 Resurrection Bay Historical Society